CICLe: Conformal In-Context Learning for Largescale Multi-Class Food Risk Classification: Methodology

 \subsection{Prompting}

-We also employ few-shot prompting with \texttt{gpt-3.5-turbo-instruct}.\footnote{Accessed on 02-2024 through OpenAI's python API.} For all our prompting examples, we use a temperature value of $0$.
+Prompt engineering can lead to accurate classification results with limited training data.
+We investigate this path for our task by employing few-shot in-context learning with \texttt{gpt-3.5-turbo-instruct}.\footnote{Accessed on 02-2024 through OpenAI's Python API.} For all our prompting examples, we use a temperature value of $0$.
 The naive approach is to provide a context describing the classification task followed by the two most similar text-label pairs (based on cosine similarity of the TF-IDF-embeddings) per class from the training data.
 These examples are ordered from the most similar to least similar in the prompt (dubbed \textbf{GPT-ALL}).

 GPT-ALL is applicable only to coarse tasks due to the size of the context window: for the \texttt{hazard} task, we would have at most $\frac{4,096~\mathrm{tokens}}{261~\mathrm{classes}} = 15.7$ tokens per class which is insufficient for providing two example texts.
 Furthermore, reduced prompt sizes can lead to increased energy efficiency, as the size of the attention weights computed in the Transformer is \textit{input~size}~$\times$~\textit{output~size} \citep{Vaswani2017_AttentionIsAllYouNeed}.
 Lastly, meaningfully reducing the classes in the prompt can increase predictive performance, as the probability of choosing the right class increases (Appendix~\ref{sec:appendix_results}).
-Therefore, we use three different kinds of prompts (see Figure~\ref{fig:prompting_uml}) with the third kind (GPT-CICLe) being novel. \textbf{GPT-SIM-$k$} is simply the GPT-ALL prompt shortened by only keeping the $k$ most similar few-shot-samples. \textbf{GPT-MAX-$k$} selects the two most similar few-shot-samples from the $k$ most probable class labels as predicted by a base classifier.
+Therefore, we use three different kinds of prompts (see Figure~\ref{fig:prompting_uml}) with the third kind (GPT-CICLe) being novel. \textbf{GPT-SIM-$k$} is simply the GPT-ALL prompt shortened by only keeping the $k$ most similar few-shot samples. \textbf{GPT-MAX-$k$} selects the two most similar few-shot samples from the $k$ most probable class labels as predicted by a base classifier.
 The few-shot samples are ordered from most to least probable, which yields $2 \cdot k$ few-shot samples per prompt.